stratisproject/StratisBitcoinFullNode/src/Stratis.Bitcoin.Features.Dns/README.md

 ## Stratis DNS Crawler
-The Stratis DNS Crawler provides a list of reliable nodes Stratis nodes via a custom DNS server.
+The Stratis DNS Crawler provides a list of Stratis full nodes that have recently been active via a custom DNS server.

 ### Prerequisites

-To install and run the node, you need
+To install and run the DNS Server, you need
 * [.NET Core 2.0](https://www.microsoft.com/net/download/core)
 * [Git](https://git-scm.com/)